Sukii/OnContradictions/README.md

 Classical Zeno’s paradox is illustrated by the story of the Achilles and the Tortoise.
-The paradox follows from the argument that if the tortoise takes a lead, then each time Achilles reaches the place the tortoise was, the tortoise would have moved further away, and however fast the Achilles chases the tortoise, it can never catch the tortoise, as each time the tortoise would have moved further away while Achilles is trying to catchup.
+The paradox follows from the argument that if the tortoise takes a lead, then each time Achilles reaches the place the tortoise was, the tortoise would have moved further away, and however fast the Achilles chases the tortoise, it can never catch the tortoise, as each time the tortoise would have moved further away while Achilles is trying to catch-up.
 We will illustrate this in a much simpler way using the concept of recursive decimals:

 $$ 0.99999 ··· = 1 $$